navpil/loggol/Readme.md

     SLF4J: See http://www.slf4j.org/codes.html#StaticLoggerBinder for further details.

 Slf4j can fallthrough to the Log4j2 api and vice versa.

-### Fixing JUL and Log4j

-`-Plog-config`

-JUL still works, but maybe we will have to provide some additional configuration for it.
-You may use another location:

-    java -Djava.util.logging.config.file=/path/to/app.properties MainClass

-Log4j simply requires log4j.xml file for it to work.
-You may use another location:

-    java -Dlog4j.configuration=file:/path/to/log4j.properties myApp

 ### Fallthrough to Log4j2-core